ImperialCollegeLondon/paricia/docs/validation.md

 ## Confirming validation

-Once you have des-selected the data that is not valid or edited it, then it is ready to be validated.
+Once you have deselected the data that is not valid or edited it, then it is ready to be validated.
 To do this, simply click on the `Validate` button at the bottom-left of the table.
 You can validate individual days, if you are in the Detailed view, or the whole table.

-Data that have been des-selected will be validated but set as inactive, meaning that it will not be used for the calculation of the hourly, daily and monthly reports.
+Data that have been deselected will be validated but set as inactive, meaning that it will not be used for the calculation of the hourly, daily and monthly reports.

 Validating the data automatically triggers the report calculation.
 This calculation might take more or less time depending on the size of the dataset.
 Once it is concluded, the page refreshes and it should not show any data in the table, as the filters initially selected, which included showing only not-validated data, do not have any match.